 Academy Dorm- This housing option is identified as a single or double room dorm, located in Academy Hall.
-Acceptance into Academy Hall is yearly, so students must reapply annually.
+Housing for all seminary students will be in Academy Hall.
+Acceptance into Academy Hall for undergraduate students is yearly, so students must reapply annually.
 Availability is limited and all prospects must apply.